A Midsummer Night's Dream: 19th century

 Gervinus also wrote on where the fairyland of the play is located.
 Not in Attica, but in the Indies.
 His views on the Indies seem to Kehler to be influenced by Orientalism.
-He speaks of the Indies as scented with the aroma of flowers and as the place where mortals live in the state of a half-dream.
+He speaks of the Indies as scented with the aroma of flowers, and as the place where mortals live in the state of a half-dream.
 Gervinus denies and devalues the loyalty of Titania to her friend.
 He views this supposed friendship as not grounded in spiritual association.
-Titania merely "delight in her beauty, her 'swimming gait,' and her powers of imitation".
+Titania merely "delight[s] in her beauty, her 'swimming gait,' and her powers of imitation".
 Gervinus further views Titania as an immoral character for not trying to reconcile with her husband.
-In her resentment, Titania seeks separation from him, which Gervinus blames her for.
+In her resentment, Titania seeks separation from him, for which Gervinus blames her.

 Gervinus wrote with elitist disdain about the mechanicals of the play and their acting aspirations.
 He described them as homely creatures with "hard hands and thick heads".
 They are, in his view, ignorant men who compose and act in plays merely for financial reward.
 They are not real artists.
 Gervinus reserves his praise and respect only for Theseus, who he thinks represents the intellectual man.
 Like several of his predecessors, Gervinus thought that this work should be read as a text and not acted on stage.

 In 1863, Charles Cowden Clarke also wrote on this play.
 Kehler notes he was the husband of famous Shakespearean scholar Mary Cowden Clarke.
 Charles was more appreciative of the lower-class mechanicals of the play.
 He commented favourably on their individualisation and their collective richness of character.
 He thought that Bottom was conceited but good natured, and shows a considerable store of imagination in his interaction with the representatives of the fairy world.
 He also argued that Bottom's conceit was a quality inseparable from his secondary profession, that of an actor.

 In 1872, Henry N. Hudson, an American clergyman and editor of Shakespeare, also wrote comments on this play.
 Kehler pays little attention to his writings, as they were largely derivative of previous works.
 She notes, however, that Hudson too believed that the play should be viewed as a dream.
 He cited the lightness of the characterisation as supporting of his view.
 In 1881, Edward Dowden argued that Theseus and his reflections on art are central to the play.
 He also argued that Theseus was one of the "heroic men of action" so central to Shakespeare's theatrical works.